 Before they glut themselves on human blood, these insects appear to be tiny, brown bugs with an oval-shaped body.
 However, once they bite you, they become much larger and take on a red tint on account of all the blood they have consumed.

-Bed Bugs Signs
+How Do Bed Bugs Spread?

 It is important to recognize signs of bed bugs so that you can stop a colony from becoming an infestation.